soapboxfork/ombuds-spec/doc/endorsement.md

 <!-- title: endorsments -->

-Endorsement Specification
+Endorsement Specification // DRAFT
 -------------------------

 Overview
 ========
-An endorsement is a type of message that can be encododed in a Bitcoin transaction.
+An endorsement is a type of record that can be encododed in a Bitcoin transaction.
 The goal of an endorsement is to provide a low cost, permanent way for organizations and individuals to publicly signal to the network that bulletin satisfies their criterea for endorsement.
 By providing an open mechanism for people to express approval of specific bulletins, more meaningful interactions can occur through Ombuds.